calvinbui/Material-Usenet-Dashboard/README.md

-# Material Home Page
+# Material Usenet Dashboard

-Material Home Page (MHP) is a Node JS application that makes use of Google's Material Design standards.
+Material Usenet Dashboard (MUP) is a Node JS application that makes use of Google's Material Design standards.

-MHP is able to provide:
+MUD is able to provide:

  * Network services and their status e.g. CouchPotato, Sonarr, NZBGet, Transmission
  * TV Shows from Sonarr, and their status